simonr89/tda342/docs/report.md

 ## Cut

 In order to optimise the replay monad, we implement a cut operation.
-The trace produced by that version will contain intermdiary results only if the final result has not been computed.
+The trace produced by that version will contain intermediary results only if the final result has not been computed.
-Otherwise all intermediary results are forgotten, leading to a more space-efficient trace and faster replays.

-We add one more constructor to the type `Item` stored in trace:
+We add a third constructor `Cut` to the type `Item` stored in trace.
+It stores the already computed result as a string.

 ```haskell
 data Item r = Answer r